meekostuff/interception/README.md

 The goal of Interception is facilitating the separation of content from user-interface.

 With Interception you can put all stylesheets and scripts (and potentially banner, site navigation and footer) into one separate and shared HTML document.
-This shared document is called the viewer page.
-The interception scripts override normal browser navigation so that content is presented as if it was contained in the viewer page.
+This shared document is called the **viewer-page**.
+The viewer page must include the interception **runner-script**.
+This script overrides normal browser navigation so that content is presented as if it was contained in the viewer page.

 Styles and scripts from content pages are also stripped before merging into the viewer page, so they can be used for fallback when Interception is not supported.

 The implementation of all this is fairly straight-forward, with the exception of handling the landing-page.
-Every content page must include the interception boot-script which will *redirect* the browser to the viewer page (assuming the browser supports Interception and scripting is enabled).
+Every content page must include the interception **boot-script** which will *redirect* the browser to the viewer page (assuming the browser supports Interception and scripting is enabled).

 ### Browser support